Jesse Plemons

 First Breakthrough

 Jesse Plemons landed his first noticeable role in 2006.
-He joined the cast of "Friday Night Lights," a series based on the story of a Texas high school football team.
+He joined the cast of "Friday Night Lights," a drama series following a Texas high school football team.
 In the first season, his character provided the comedic element of the plot.

 Jesse Plemons in 'Friday Night Lights'